 Local History Library

-Craigavon Museum Services have a Local History Library, located on the top floor of the Lough Neagh Discovery Centre on Oxford Island, with a wide variety of hard to find books, journals, maps and photographs of the local area available for reference.
+A local history library containing a wide variety of hard to find books, journals, maps and photographs of the local area is available for reference.